Tanzu-Solutions-Engineering/paap/README.md

 5. The best way to explain how to do something is via a "demo".
 This tool is designed to be used primarily as a teach via demo tool.

-## The GOAL of "paap" is to codeify and showcase common Cloud Operations activities and commands.
+## The GOAL of "paap" is to codeify and showcase common cloud operations activities and commands.

 ## Getting Started